ProjectL/Scene/README.md

 TODO
 ------------
 * Add visuals
-* Focus on what behaviors the TV has.
-What can it Do?
+* Add description of what a scene is.
+* How does a scene get in the L

 Repository Goals
 ------------
+* Maintain a central place to discuss what a scene is and can become.

 Contribution